78chhavi/Chat-Application/README.md

       ✔ Responsive UI Design

-      ✔ Multiple Users can chat simultaniously in a particular room
+      ✔ Multiple Users can chat simultaneously in a particular room

       ✔ Display Online Users in a room